Do you stand accused of having committed a road traffic offence?

 In any event,

 So, the next time you read of a motor offence solicitors’ firm claiming to have an impressive ‘success’ rate, as measured by their percentage of ‘successes’ in motor offence cases, why not email them to ask for the criteria which they have agreed should be used.
 You might also care to see whether they have enabled their clients to post Google reviews (as opposed to selectively using testimonials).

-I am asked from time to time what my ‘success’ rate is.
-I don’t provide a percentage figure as to do so would, in my view, be potentially misleading and, therefore, unethical as each case has its own unique circumstances and turns on its own facts.
+Occasionally I am asked what my ‘success’ rate is.
+I don’t provide a percentage figure because, in my view, it could be potentially misleading and, therefore, unethical as each case has its own unique circumstances and turns on its own facts.

 How can you assess the abilities of lawyers you identify online?